Megan Epley, Founder and CEO

 After graduating from ASU with a degree in Psychology and Family Studies, Savannah completed a year of graduate school at Fuller Theological Seminary.
 Art has always been a form of expression in her personal life.
 Savannah is now thrilled to pass on that opportunity to each student that she teaches.
 She hopes to encourage each of her pupils in their creative abilities and form memories to last a lifetime.

 Michelle received her Bachelor's degree from the Walter Cronkite School of Journalism & Mass Communication.
 Originally from Minnesota, she has lived in Phoenix for more than a decade.
 Michelle has worked as a public relations professional for large non-profit and Fortune 500 companies.
 She believes in the power of stARTem to change the educational landscape in the Valley and eventually nationwide.
 Her passion to connect people and share their stories transpires in and out of the workplace.

 Amy Winters, Curriculum Specialist

-I graduated from Arizona State University in 2006 with my Bachelor's in Secondary English.
-After teaching middle school and high school for 8 years, I went back to ASU to get my Master's in Educational Technology with an emphasis in Instructional Design.
-I truly believe that using art to connect students to STEM can have a profound impact on students and teachers.
-My favorite moments in my own classroom were those in which students had the freedom to creatively express themselves; that is how we find our unique voice, and there is nothing more important.
+Amy graduated from Arizona State University in 2006 with her Bachelor's degree in Secondary English.
+After teaching middle school and high school for 8 years, Amy went back to ASU to earn her Master's in Educational Technology with an emphasis in Instructional Design.
+She believes that using art to connect students with STEM can have a profound impact on both the students and the teachers.
+Amy's favorite moments in the classroom were those in which students had the freedom to creatively express themselves and find their own voice - there is nothing more important.